JeffML/the_blog/content/posts/2019-09-25-on-the-bleeding-edge.md

 Fauna's GraphQL support is in a functional but still formative stage.
 One of the things I wanted to do was have batch insert ability so I wouldn't have to insert once opening at a time into the Opening collection.
 This mutation isn't created by Fauna automatically (though it is ticketed feature request), so I had to define a resolver for it.

 Fauna has a @resolver directive that can be used on mutation definitions.
-It will direct Fauna to use a user-defined function.
+It will direct Fauna to use a user-defined function written in FQL; these can be written directly in the shell.
 For a collection of simple types like Opening, the resolver FQL is pretty straightforward.

 First, I go to the FaunaDB Console Shell, and create the function `add_openings`: